Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: The route to Theorem 1.1

 \subsubsection{Taking the final step: Proof of Theorem~1.1 .}

-By Proposition~\ref{prop.firststep},~(\ref{emicrocandlimit}) holds with $f_n$ in place of $\nu_n$ for each $n \in \N$.
-The uniform boundedness provided by Proposition~\ref{prop.secondstep} and the Lebesgue differentiaion theorem imply that $f_n * \eta^\delta$ converges pointwise to $f_n$ a.e. on $\R^d \times [0,\infty)$ for each $n \in \N$.
-This same uniform boundedness and the dominated convergence theorem imply that each integral appearing in the identity converges to its counterpart where $f_n * \eta^\delta$ is replaced by $f_n$.
-Since the error term vanishes in the low $\delta$ limit, we indeed obtain~(\ref{syspdeweak}). \end{subsection}
+By Proposition~\ref{prop.firststep},~(\ref{emicrocandlimit}) after the $\e \searrow 0$ limit is taken holds with $f_n$ in place of $\mu_n$ for each $n \in \N$.
+The uniform boundedness provided by Proposition~\ref{prop.secondstep} and the Lebesgue differentiation theorem imply that $f_n * \eta^\delta$ converges pointwise to $f_n$ almost everywhere on $\R^d \times [0,\infty)$ for each $n \in \N$.
+Recall that our test functions~$J_n$ are compactly supported in space-time.
+Using this alongside the same uniform boundedness as above, we may apply the dominated convergence theorem to find that each integral appearing in the identity converges to its counterpart where $f_n * \eta^\delta$ is replaced by $f_n$.
+Recall that $\lim_{\delta \searrow 0} \mathbb{E}_{\mathcal{P}} \big\vert {\rm Err}_n(\delta) \big\vert = 0$.
+Thus the error term converges to zero in probability in the low $\delta$ limit.
+It thus converges to zero almost surely along a subsequence of $\delta \searrow 0$.
+In this way, we see that~(\ref{syspdeweak}) holds $\mathcal{P}$-almost surely.

+Our remaining task then is to prove Propositions~$4.i$ for integer~$i$ satisfying $1 \leq i \leq 4$.
+Figure~\ref{f.flowchart} depicts how the derivations will be presented.